sawubona-gmbh/KETE-HS21-WORK/LB1-InternetComputing/HOWTO_Curl-Examples.md

-# How to use CURL - Examples
+# How to use CURL - Some Examples
-##### 23.09.21 dbe
+##### Last update: 24/9/21 dbe

+## Background
-Curl is a popular command-line tool for transferring data to or from a server.
+Curl is a popular command line tool for doing all sorts of **URL manipulations** and transferring data to or from a server trough **HTTP requests.**
+We  assume that you know how to invoke *curl --help* or *curl --manual* to get basic information about it.

+HTTP is the protocol used to fetch data from web servers.
+It is a very **simple protocol that is built upon TCP/IP**.
+The protocol also allows information to get sent to the server from the client using a few different methods.
+HTTP is plain ASCII text lines being sent by the client to a server to request a particular action, and then the server replies a few text lines before the actual requested content is sent to the client.

+**The client**, curl, sends a HTTP request.
+The request contains a method (like GET, POST, HEAD etc), a number of request headers and sometimes a request body. **The HTTP server** responds with a status line (indicating if things went well), response headers and most often also a response body.
+The "body" part is the plain data you requested, like the actual HTML or the image etc.

 ## Run Curl Commands Online @RegBin
 Execute Curl commands directly from your browser.
 Learn Curl with live Curl examples.